Morse-Bott cohomology from homological perturbation theory: The Minimal Morse-Bott Cochain Complexes

 where the second row is the tautological short sequence \eqref{eqn:naturalexact}.
-To prove the claim it is equivalent to prove $\phi^{\fI_A}$ is homotopic to inclusion $i$ and $\phi^{\fP_A}$ is homotopic to the projection $\pi$.
-Note that $\phi^{\fI_A} = i +N$ with $N$ a strict upper triangular matrix and $N = \phi^{\fI_A} - i =\phi^{\fI_{\cC_A}}-\id$.
+To prove the claim it is equivalent to prove $\phi^{I_A}$ is homotopic to inclusion $i$ and $\phi^{P_A}$ is homotopic to the projection $\pi$.
+Note that $\phi^{I_A} = i +N$ with $N$ a strict upper triangular matrix and $N = \phi^{I_A} - i =i\circ (\phi^{I_{\cC_A}}-\id)$.
 Similar to the proof of Theorem \ref{canonicalthm1}, we have $\fI_A\circ \fI_{\cC_A}$ and $\fI_A$ induces the same map.
 Hence we have $(i+N)\circ (\id +N)$ is homotopic to $i+N$ by Theorem \ref{CompMor2}.
 Hence $i+N$ is homotopic to $i$ if we multiply $(\id+N)^{-1}$ to the right of the homotopy relation.
-Similarly, we have $\phi^{\fP_A}$ is homotopic to the projection $\pi$. \end{proof} \begin{remark} With actual flow morphism representing the inclusion and projection, we may use different defining data for $\cC$, $\cC_A$ and $\cC_{/A}$ and still get a short exact sequence.
-While the tautological sequence \ref{eqn:naturalexact} requires that they use the same defining data. \end{remark} \begin{definition} Let $\cC,\cD$ be two oriented flow categories, $A$ a $\cC$-subset and $B$ a $\cD$-subset.
-We say a oriented flow morphism $\fH$ maps to $A$ to $B$, iff $\cH_{i,j} = \emptyset$ whenever $i\in A, j \notin B$. \end{definition} \begin{proposition} Let $\cC,\cD$ be two oriented flow categories, $A$ a $\cC$-subset and $B$ a $\cD$-subset.
-Assume oriented flow morphism $\fH$ maps to $A$ to $B$.
-Then we have oriented flow morphisms $\fH_A:\cC_A \Rightarrow \cD_B$ and $\fH_{/A}:\cC_{/A} \Rightarrow \cD_{/B}$ and on the cochain level, we have the following diagram of short sequences commutative up to homotopy.
+Similarly, we have $\phi^{P_A}$ is homotopic to the projection $\pi$.
+It is clear from Theorem \ref{CompMor2} that those homotopies satisfy the conditions of Lemma \ref{lemma:commutative}, hence the claim follows. \end{proof}